Experience an abundance of waves, packed into this relatively small area.

-The crew at Monkeys are also aware of the privileged position they have in calling the area home and have undertaken a range of sustainability initiatives in order to minimise their impact on the region.
-This includes being the only resort in the area to be solar powered, and banning the use of plastic bottles at the resort.
+The resort is aware of the privileged position they have in calling the area home and have undertaken a range of sustainability initiatives in order to minimise their impact on the region.
+This includes being the only resort in the area to be solar powered and banning the use of plastic bottles at the resort.

-Accommodation at Monkeys Resort Indonesia is pretty straightforward.
-To make things easier, all guests stay in one style of deluxe beachside villa.
+Accommodation at Monkeys Resort is pretty straightforward.
+To make things easier, all guests stay in one style of deluxe beachside bungalow.
 Don’t get it wrong though, simplicity doesn’t mean a lack of luxury.